 My weary soul cries out for peace,

-In the first stanza of this piece the speaker begins by setting the scene.
-It is important to the overall feeling of the poem that the reader understand the environment in which the speaker is operating.
+In the first stanza of this piece, the speaker begins by setting the scene.
+It is important to the overall feeling of the poem that the reader understands the environment in which the speaker is operating.
 It is her feelings about this place that drives the narrative.

-The first things she mentions about her world is that it is filled with the”glare of light and song.”
+The first thing she mentions about her world is that it is filled with the ”glare of light and song.”
 She uses the word “glare” in this line to show that the atmosphere is painful to her.
 The speaker is taking no pleasure from the “song” or the “talk that knows not when to cease.”
 Those speaking around her will not be quiet.
 They are talking too loudly and for too long.

 Peace and the quietness of death;

 The wind too faint for any breath